objex/cumberlandevents.github.io/_posts/2017-07-01-canada-day.md

 In 2017, Canada will celebrate its 150th birthday.
 The Ahmadiyya Muslim Community, Cumberland Community Association, Cumberland Lions Club and Cumberland Farmers’ Market plan to mark this milestone together with a Canada 150 celebrations on July 1st, 2017.

-The festivities will begin with an opening ceremony with your honoured presence along with speeches from other guests and sponsors.
-We will have activities for kids, displays and booths set up from different communities and commercial organizations with a complimentary BBQ for everyone.
-We hope this event will be an excellent opportunity to re-establish old friendships and make new bonds with our neighbours.
-We expect that many people will be joining us for the celebrations.
-It would be an honour if you would join us on Saturday, July 1st at 11am at Baitun Naseer Mosque in Cumberland to celebrate this great country’s milestone.

-We look forward to your presence on Canada Day!

 Book Tickets Now (FREE):
 https://www.eventbrite.ca/e/canada-150-celebrations-free-bbq-tickets-35153481008?aff=ehomesaved